-through the interconnected global supply network.68 Similarly, the U.S. economy could experience demand shocks as climate-affected countries decrease their demand for U.S. goods.
+As climate change disrupts the economies of other countries, decreased availability of imported inputs, intermediary goods, and consumption goods may cause supply shocks to the U.S. economy.
+Shocks to the supply of energy, technological, and agricultural goods could be especially damaging.
+For example, when Thailand-the world's second-largest producer of hard-drives-experienced flooding in 2011, U.S. consumers faced higher prices for many electronic goods, from computers to cameras.
+A recent economic study explored how heat stress-induced reductions in productivity worldwide will ripple through the interconnected global supply network.
+Similarly, the U.S. economy could experience demand shocks as climate-affected countries decrease their demand for U.S. goods.
 Financial markets may also suffer as foreign countries become less able to loan money to the United States and as the value of U.S. firms declines with shrinking foreign profits.
-As seen historically, economic disruptions in one country can cause financial crises that reverberate globally at a breakneck pace.69 The human dimension of climate spillovers includes migration and health effects.
+As seen historically, economic disruptions in one country can cause financial crises that reverberate globally at a breakneck pace.

+The human dimension of climate spillovers includes migration and health effects.
 Water and food scarcity, flooding or extreme weather events, violent conflicts, economic collapses, and a number of other climate damages could precipitate mass migration to the United States from regions worldwide, especially, perhaps, from Latin America.
-For example, a 10% decline in crop yields could trigger the emigration of 2% of the entire Mexican population to other regions, mostly to the United States.70 Such an influx could strain the U.S. economy and will likely lead to increased U.S. expenditures on migration prevention.
+For example, a 10% decline in crop yields could trigger the emigration of 2% of the entire Mexican population to other regions, mostly to the United States.
+Such an influx could strain the U.S. economy and will likely lead to increased U.S. expenditures on migration prevention.
 Infectious disease could also spill across the U.S. borders, exacerbated by ecological collapses, the breakdown of public infrastructure in poorer nations, declining resources available for prevention, shifting habitats for disease vectors, and mass migration.

 Finally, climate change is predicted to exacerbate existing security threats-and possibly catalyze new security threats-to the United States.
-Besides threats to U.S. military installations and operations at home and abroad from flooding, storms, extreme heat, and wildfires, Secretary of Defense Mattis has explained that "Climate change is impacting stability in areas of the world where our troops are operating today.
-The Department of Defense's 2014 Defense Review declared that climate effects are threat multipliers that will aggravate stressors abroad such as poverty, environmental degradation, political instability, and social tensions-conditions that can enable terrorist activity and other forms of violence, and as a result "climate change may increase the frequency, scale, and complexity of future missions, including defense support to civil authorities, while at the same time undermining the capacity of our domestic installations to support training activities.
-As an example of the climate-security-migration nexus, prolonged drought in Syria likely exacerbated the social and political tensions that
+Besides threats to U.S. military installations and operations at home and abroad from flooding, storms, extreme heat, and wildfires, climate change is also a "source[] of conflict around the world" requiring U.S. response, according to a Department of Defense report issued earlier this year.
+This report corroborates a 2014 Department of Defense report declaring that climate effects "are threat multipliers that will aggravate stressors abroad such as poverty, environmental degradation, political instability, and social tensions-conditions that can enable terrorist activity and other forms of violence," and as a result "climate change may increase the frequency, scale, and complexity of future missions, including defense support to civil authorities, while at the same time undermining the capacity of our domestic installations to support training activities."
+As an example of the climate-security-migration nexus, prolonged drought in Syria likely exacerbated the social and